 Responding to you

 As your representative, listening to you is my most important job.
-Every time you send me a letter or call my office – even if we respectfully disagree – only helps me do a better job of serving you.
+Every time you send me a letter or call my office – even if we respectfully disagree – it helps me do a better job of serving you.

 I take great pride in reading your letters and each one makes a difference.
 That’s why my office has now responded to more than 182,000 of your letters since 2013.